Call To Schedule A Free Consultation

 Contact an Experienced Burn Injury Attorney in Covington, KY and Cincinnati, OH

-If you or a loved one has suffered serious burns caused by another’s negligence, our Covington injury lawyers from The Lawrence Firm are here to protect your rights and guide you through the legal process of your burn injury case.
-Once an attorney-client relationship is established, your burn injury attorney will get straight to work building your case.
-We will obtain witness testimonies, expert testimony, medical records, and further evidence supporting your claim.
-We will then negotiate with insurers to achieve maximum compensation on your behalf.
-If unable to reach a fair settlement, we are more than ready to take your case to trial and fight for you.
+At TLF: The Medical Injury Law Firm, our Covington and Cincinnati personal injury lawyers are here to protect your rights and guide you through the legal process of your burn injury case.
+We’re prepared to obtain witness testimonies, expert testimony, medical records, and further evidence supporting your burn injury claim before negotiating with insurers to achieve maximum compensation on your behalf.
+If we’re unable to reach a fair settlement, we are more than ready to take your case to trial and fight for you.
 This is just a glimpse of what you can expect when we take your case.

-Contact the Kentucky and Ohio personal injury lawyers at The Lawrence Firm today online or by telephone at (800) 698-4054 toll-free to arrange a free consultation with a knowledgeable lawyer from our firm.
-Allow us to show you what we are able to achieve for you.
+Contact an experienced Ohio or Kentucky burn injury lawyer at TLF today online or by telephone at (800) 698-4054 to arrange a free consultation and let us show you what we are able to achieve for you.

 Practice Areas